OpenBankProject/Hello-OBP-OAuth1.0a-IOS/README.md

 3. Add your callback URL scheme to your app's (yourappname) `Info.plist` file (in the URL types field).

-## Login credentials

-You will need to login to the OBP Sandbox API (unless you change the API instance) when running the app.
-This can be done using any the following credentials:

-username: joe.bloggs@example.com
-password: qwerty

-username: jane.bloggs@example.com
-password: qwerty

-username: john.bloggs@example.com
-password: qwerty
+Current list of supported banks:  [https://api.openbankproject.com/connectors-status/](https://api.openbankproject.com/connectors-status/)

 ## LICENSE

-This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+This demo app, and other software in this project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).